Skip to main content

 • perform univariate analytics on signals, and more.

-If you need to manage a small group of assets, or to create a tag mapping manually where none exists, Asset Groups are still available for use.
+If you need to manage a smaller group of assets, or to create a tag mapping manually when none exists, Asset Groups are still available for use.

 Getting Started

-From here, you will see a dropdown option prompting you to choose how to add rows to your table.
+From here, you will see the “Get started” page with two shortcut options above a dropdown option prompting you to choose how you’d like to search in order to add rows to your table.

 Adding Rows to a Scaling Table

-There are 3 options for adding rows to your table: property search, manually selecting items, and CSV import, plus you can get help from the Seeq AI Action Agent.
-Regardless of which search method you choose, you will populate the first new column of your table - Search Items, and from there you can start scaling your analytics.
+Below the shortcuts, you will find the three primary options for adding rows to your table: property search, manually selecting items, and Stored Table Search.
+Plus you can always get help from the Seeq AI Actions Agent.
+Regardless of which search method you choose, this search will populate the first new column of your table - Search Items, and from there you can start scaling your analytics.

 Helpful Tip

-Try using the AI Assistant’s Action Agent to help populate your search.
+Try using the AI Actions Agent to help populate your search.
 Start with something simple like: “Add all signals named Temperature to the scaling table.” and go from there!
-If they AI Assistant doesn’t yield the correct search, try using the methods below.
+If the AI Assistant doesn’t yield the correct search, try using the methods below.

 The Property search should be used if you have a similar shared property for all of the items you want to find.
 This could be the Name, Datasource, Description, or any other custom property assigned on your items.
 The search results can be further filtered down by Type or limited to a specific Asset Tree or Workbench scope.